jonathanlewell/modernthaifood/site/content/thai-recipes/stir-fried-noodles-with-beef-and-spring-green-leaves.md

----
++++
-title: "Stir Fried Noodles With Beef and Spring Green Leaves"
-description: "A slightly easier version of the popular noodle dish.
-This will take you half the time compared to others."
+title= "Stir Fried Noodles With Beef and Spring Green Leaves" description= "A slightly easier version of the popular noodle dish.
+This will take you half the time compared to others." date= 2018-03-21T12:55:48Z draft= false
-date: 2018-03-21T12:55:48Z
-draft: false
----
++++

 ## "Phat kuaytiaw raat naa neua lai pak"